gowalla-archive/chronologic/README.md

 - websockets notifications (outside of scope?)
 - server should catch exceptions and return error codes

-- node-based server
-- any need for a broadcast system like zeromq?
-- mongo backend?
+- evented-sinatra ruby server? (could use evented cassandra)
+- test with millions of objects/events/subscriptions
-- riak backend?
+- etag/if-modified-since
+- consider storing full copies of events in timelines, so that reads don't require joins/multigets
+- document how to build a new timeline or re-build one
+- consider making a Timeline class, to help with pagination etc
 - document creating atom/activitystreams feeds
 - web UI
+  - stats
-  - display a list of all timelines
+  - display a list of all timelines (or just recently changed ones)
   - add-object form
   - add-subscription form
   - add-event form (with dropdowns for all timelines, objects, events, etc)
-  - stats
 - redis for real-time notifications and queuing?
-- avro or some other interface?
+- client-side memcached
+  - store etag or last-mod values, and response body, so server can say not-modified
+  - also consider supporting short Expires headers
-- memcached for caching responses
+- server-side memcached
-  - perhaps every time a timeline changes, preemptively cache it, so that even cold requests are fast
+  - when a timeline changes, preemptively cache it, so that even cold requests are fast
   - could still use a TTL so that feeds timelines that are never requested and never change don't eat up space
   - or get fancy, and try to prioritize timelines that are frequently requested
 - create github site